To add instances and to configure the HA group:

 |HA group with active-eligible instances and supporting instances.||Services will be distributed/re-distributed only to active eligible instances|

 |-Load Balancer||All GigaVUE-FMs are active-eligible instances.||All GigaVUE-FM API requests will be distributed to all instances in the HA group.|

 |With supporting instances.||All GigaVUE-FM API requests will be distributed only to active-eligible instances.|

 Keep in mind the following recommendations and notes when working with the HA group.

 - When reducing the size of a HA group that has both active-eligible and supporting instances, it is always recommended to remove the supporting instances first so that the active-eligible instances remain intact in the HA group.
 If active-eligible instances are removed first from the HA group, then the HA group will become unstable.
 This however depends on the number of active-eligible and supporting instances in the HA group.
 Consider a GigaVUE-FM HA group with 7 instances.
-The HA group may be created as follows:
+The number of active and supporting instances in a HA group may be as follows:

 - When reducing the size of HA group from 7 instance to 5 instance or 3 instance, the quorum is re-computed and adjusted accordingly.
 This is to ensure that the HA group remains intact with the available set of instances.

 - When reducing the size of the HA cluster, during removal of an instance make sure to give time for the Elastic Search to rebalance and return to a complete (100%) healthy state before removing the next instance.
 If you remove the instances subsequently one after the other, the health state of the HA group will turn red as there will be no time for shard rebalancing amongst the available instances.

 Login to GigaVUE-FM CLI as a root user and execute the following command to check the ES cluster health: